ipdk-io/networking-recipe/docs/apps/lnw/es2k/es2k-linux-networking-lag.md

     options:local_ip=30.1.1.1 options:remote_ip=40.1.1.1 options:dst_port=4789
 ```

-Note: Here we are creating VxLAN tunnel with VNI 0, you can create any VNI for tunneling.
+Note: Here we are creating VxLAN tunnel with VNI 0.
+You can create any VNI for tunneling.

 ### Configure rules for overlay control packets

 Configure rules to send overlay control packets from a VM to its respective port representers.

-Below configuration assumes
+The following configuration assumes that:

 - Overlay VF1 has a VSI value 14
 - Overlay VF2 has a VSI value 15

-These VSI values can be checked with `/usr/bin/cli_client -q -c` command
+These VSI values can be checked with the `/usr/bin/cli_client -q -c` command
 on IMC.
 This command provides VSI ID, Vport ID, and corresponding MAC
 addresses for all:

 - IDPF netdevs on ACC
-- VF's on HOST
+- VFs on HOST
 - IDPF netdevs on HOST (if IDPF driver loaded by you on HOST)
 - Netdevs on IMC